 These calculations are made for each individual woman and comprise the typical highs and lows of the temperature curve before and after ovulation.
 Lady-Comp analyzes each temperature reading for accuracy.
 If it detects an occasional outlier, it will be ignored and will not influence the calculations of your daily fertility diagnosis.

-Cycle influencing factors
+Menstrual cycle influencing factors

-What can affect the cycle?
+What can affect the menstrual cycle?